ergoplatform/ergodocs/docs/mining/algorithm.md

 - Autolykos v1 originally had pool-resistance built-in through the use of non-outsourceable puzzles.
 - **The Hardening Hard-Fork** on block `417,792` marked the launch of Autolykos v2, enabling mining pools.
 See this [paper](https://ia.cr/2020/044).
-- [**EIP27:**](../dev/protocol/eip27) was passed with overwhelming community support, extending emission by 4,566,336 blocks (~17.38 years).
+- [**EIP27:**](eip27.md) was passed with overwhelming community support, extending emission by 4,566,336 blocks (~17.38 years).
 This was activated on block `777217`

 ### Autolykos V2

-Autolykos, named after the Greek God *Autolycus* for the original non-outsourcability built-in in.
+Autolykos V1 was originally pool resistant.
 However, it became apparent that pool resistance was infeasible due to large players having an advantage with smart contracts. ["Bypassing Non-Outsourceable Proof-of-Work Schemes Using Collateralized Smart Contracts"](https://ia.cr/2020/044) was presented by Alex Chepurnoy at the WTSC workshop associated with Financial Cryptography and Data Security 2020 in Malaysia.

 **Autolykos V2** has the following modifications

 - *non-outsourceable puzzles* were disabled.
-It turns out (based on more than one year of non-outsourceable PoW experience) that non-outsourceable PoW is not an attractive option for small miners.
-- Now, the algorithm tries to bind an efficient solving procedure with a single table of ~2 GB (initially), which significantly reduces memory optimisation possibilities.
+- The algorithm tries to bind an efficient solving procedure with a single table of ~2 GB (initially), which significantly reduces memory optimisation possibilities.
-- Table size (memory requirements of a solving algorithm) grows with time.
+- The table size (memory requirements of a solving algorithm) grows with time.
-- The table depends solely on the block height, so there is no penalisation for recalculating block candidates for the same height
+- The table depends solely on the block height, so there is no penalisation for recalculating block candidates for the same height.

-### Basic Ideas:
+**Basic Ideas:**

-- Like Autolykos-1, based on the **k-sum** problem, a miner needs to find **k (k=32)** out of **N (2^n = 2^26)** elements, and the hash of their sum must be less than the target value (inverse of the difficulty)
+- Like Autolykos-1, based on the **k-sum** problem, a miner needs to find **k (k=32)** out of **N (2<sup>n</sup> = 2<sup>26</sup>)** elements, and the hash of their sum must be less than the target value (inverse of the difficulty)
 - **k** *indexes* are pseudorandom values derived from block candidate and nonce
 - **N** *elements* are derived from block height and constants, unlike Autolykos v.1, so miners can recalculate block candidates quickly now (as only indexes depend on them)
 - Indexes calculation also involves the same table